SpandexWizard/Archimedes/buildguide/partslist.md

 - 1/8" ball bearings.
 I picked up steel ball bearings, which may be a bad idea.
 Here's hoping I dont rub flat spots on my trackball.
 (100ct 5.45)
 - a set of keycaps.
 3d printed some DES profile caps on my voxelal proxima.
 - filament for the casing.
 I can easily get a few practice cases out of a roll, so $15.
 - 22ga solid core copper wire.
-I cant stand stranded core, it doesnt solder right. $6.98 for 25'. hope that's enough.
-It should be.
+I cant stand stranded core, it doesnt solder right.(25f 6.98)
 - 1n4148 switching diode. funny thing here, I bought 100 for my ergodox, they sent me 300...
 (100ct $4.99)
 - 3mm threaded inserts. also from the ergodox build.
 (100ct $1.44)
 - m3 6mm screws, left over from the ergodox.
 Starting to see why I bought bulk. or maybe why I thought a second keyboard was a tempting idea...
 (100ct $6.47)